 Antivirus Live CD or USB drives come in handy when your computer is infected with a virus and other malware.
 The majority of viruses work only in Windows OS.
 This malware can’t damage a Linux system because it can’t be executed in the Linux environment.

 Using Linux OS, you are already reducing the virus risk to the minimum, but things become complicated to control in a dual boot PC with Windows in it.
 You don’t want your machine to be a medium for transferring the malware to your friends’ PC.

 Creating ClamAV Antivirus Live USB drive

 Step 1) Download the latest ISO image from the below link:

-Step 2) For burning the ISO image to a USB flash drive, I suggest to use UNetbootin.
+Step 2) For burning the ISO image to a USB flash drive, I suggest using UNetbootin.
 It is a free application and works on Linux, Windows, and macOS.

 Step 3) Insert a blank USB flash drive into the USB port of your PC.
 I suggest using a minimum of 512MB capacity.
 The USB drive will be completely formatted in the process.

 Step 4) Launch UNetbootin.

 Step 5) Select the “Diskimage” radio button and “ISO” from the drop-down list.
 Then browse and select the Antivirus ISO image.
 You should browse through / > Home > username > Downloads.

 Select “Type” as “USB Drive.”
 You should automatically see the flash drive mounted.
 If not mounted, you may have plugged in the USB drive after launching the app.
 Relaunch the app, and you should be fine.
 Click OK when you are done.

 Wait for the process to finish.
 Congrats!
 Your Antivirus Live USB drive should be ready for use.

 Using the Antivirus Live USB Drive to scan and remove malware

 1) Plugin the USB drive to the USB port and then boot into it.

 2) For the majority of users, the default video driver should work.